apache/pulsar/site2/docs/sql-deployment-configurations.md

 $ ./bin sql-worker start
 ```

-### Deploy on a multi-node cluster
+### Deploy a cluster on multiple nodes

-You can deploy a Pulsar SQL/Presto cluster on multiple nodes.
-The following example shows how to deploy on three-node cluster.
+You can deploy a Pulsar SQL cluster or Presto cluster on multiple nodes.
+The following example shows how to deploy a cluster on three-node cluster.

 1. Copy the Pulsar binary distribution to three nodes.